Der Untergang der Titanic. Willy Stöwer (1912)

 Harbinger of Things to Come

 I hurried to the office and arrived by 9:30 PM.
 Many people were still in.
 It was a massive crisis.
 There was an atmosphere of fear.
 The database administrator on duty, Dirk-Jan, brought me up to speed.
 I searched the database log files, found the error messages, and typed them into the Google search bar.
-In this way, I found a document on the Internet with the remedy.
+In this way, I found an online document with the remedy.
 I then repaired the failures and brought the systems online one by one.
 Board members and senior managers were standing around me, watching me type.
 Solving the issue wasn’t complicated, but few people used Google to find the answer at the time.

 I learned that the last backup was over a week old, and the mirror copy was offline.
 You may know what backups are and why you might need them, but you may not know what a mirror copy is.
 A mirror copy is a safety measure.
 If you own a computer or a mobile phone, it contains data.
 That data is on a device.
 In the early 2000s, it was usually a hard disk.
 If that disk fails, your data may be gone forever.
 If you lose some photographs of your late cat, you might feel sad about it, but after a few years, you get over it, perhaps after consulting your psychiatrist and taking a lot of pills.